Cost Segregation for Residential Rental Property: Complete Guide

 By default, the IRS treats a residential rental property as a single asset depreciating over 27.5 years (39 years for commercial).
 That approach ignores components that legally qualify for faster write-offs.

-Under the Modified Accelerated Cost Recovery System (MACRS), cost segregation reallocates building costs into shorter-lived asset categories, including:
+Under the Modified Accelerated Cost Recovery System (MACRS), cost segregation reallocates building costs into shorter-lived asset categories:

 MACRS depreciation schedule four-tier classification breakdown for rental property components

 Important boundary: Cost segregation applies exclusively to income-producing investment properties.
 It cannot be used on a personal primary residence.
-Any residential rental — single-family, multi-family, or short-term rental — qualifies as long as it generates rental income.
+Any residential rental, including single-family, multi-family, or short-term rental properties, qualifies as long as it generates rental income.

 Why Residential Rental Property Owners Use Cost Segregation